Built in 1755, Cooks' Cottage is the oldest building in Australia and a popular Melbourne tourist attraction.

 Look out for seasonal school holiday programs and special events throughout the year.

-The Cooks' Cottage garden is undergoing some landscaping work in September, but visitors are still able to walk through and experience its charm.
+The Cooks' Cottage garden is undergoing some landscaping work but visitors are still able to walk through and experience its charm.